banjtheman/hashtag_predictor/README.md

 ## Bouns
 With the basics done, can you now build something with your hashtag image classifier?
 Here are some ideas...

-* Machine Learning - Can you create better models, Use Tensorboard to compare models, try changing hyperparameters and getting more data
+* Machine Learning - Can you create better models, Use Tensorboard to compare models, try changing hyperparameters and getting more data, try using Mobilenet.
 * DevOps - Can you create a CI/CD pipeline to get data, train a model, and deploy the image to Cloud?
+Use tensorflow_serving instead of flask?
 * UI/UX - Make a UI that shows a picture from a URL and then displays the predictions, maybe even compare two images
 * Dev - Flask server is pretty brittle, can you add error handling, how about return data in JSON, or make a training endpoint?